 Find out about EPA's classifications for PIW.
-Includes classifications for reuse, temporary storage and contaminated soil.
+Includes classifications for reuse, disposal, temporary storage and contaminated soil.

 EPA issues classifications for prescribed industrial wastes (PIW), for both manufacturing waste and contaminated soil, in accordance with clause 11 of the Environment Protection (Industrial Waste Resource) Regulations 2009.
 Classifications made prior to July 2009 under clause 11(1) of the Industrial Waste Management Policy (Prescribed Industrial Waste) remain in effect until they expire or are revoked by the EPA.

 Classifications may be grouped into the following categories:

 Classifications that ban waste streams from landfill are issued when alternative reuse or recycling options are identified.
 This results in higher hierarchy management of many PIWs that have previously been taken to landfill for disposal.
 For example, this might enable the energy to be recovered from waste streams, turning what was once deemed a waste into a recoverable, re-useable and/or valuable resource.

 Currently these classifications include: architectural and decorative paint; industrial transformers; grease interceptor trap waste; used oil filters; large containers; and soils contaminated with organic compounds.

 This classification (PDF 52KB) applies to architectural and decorative paints from trade sources.
 It was developed to reduce the regulatory burden associated with transport and temporary storage at collections sites operating under the National Paint Product Stewardship Scheme.
 Published on page 594 of Government Gazette G14 (PDF 1.68MB, Victoria Government Gazette).